How to Recognize & Treat Work Addiction

 How to Pay for Work Addiction Treatment

 If your work addiction is related to fears about money, you may have trouble justifying the need for therapy, especially if you have to pay out of pocket.
-Yet it’s essential you begin to look past the initial investment and start to think about the benefits to getting treatment:
+Yet it’s essential you begin to look past the initial investment and start to think about the benefits of getting treatment:

 - You’ll have time to try new hobbies or take up a sport.
-Have you wanted to try cycling, weight lifting or just walking?
+Have you wanted to try cycling, weightlifting, or just walking?
 Now you’ll actually be able to try something you’ve been putting off because you’ve been too busy at work.

 - You won’t feel as anxious all the time.
 Most work addicts live under 24/7 stressors (usually of their own making).
 Instead of dealing with high anxiety levels, you can finally learn how to relax.